Diuven/aggregating-funnels/readme.md

    - `docker build --network=host --platform linux/amd64 -t aggfunnel .`

 3. Launch the docker container as an interactive shell.
 This command also complies all the necessary binaries.
 Remaining commands should be run inside the docker container.

    - `docker run -v .:/home/ubuntu/project -it --privileged --network=host aggfunnel`
    - Note: This command mounts the current directory `aggregating-funnels/` into the docker container, so both are synchronized.

 4. Testing
-   - run `python3 scripts/benchmarkRunner.py --task_path local/example.json` inside the docker container
+   - Run `python3 scripts/benchmarkRunner.py --task_path local/example.json` inside the docker container
    - This should take a few minutes and produce an output graph in `results`

 ## Reproducing Paper Results

 5. Run the benchmark.
-   - Note: It is important to run the following commands from the default `/home/ubuntu/project` directory of the docker container.
-   - Run scripts in `scripts/` directory
-   - E.g. `python3 scripts/benchmarkRunner.py --task_path local/example.json`    [it will ask you to confirm the workload parameters.
-Press enter to confirm.]

-6. Generate plots

-   - Run scripts in `scripts/` directory, results to be saved in `results/` directory
+   - Running `./scripts/run_figures.sh` will run all the experiments and generate the figures in the `results/plots` directory.
+This will take a couple of hours to run, depending on the number of threads available. stdout will show estimated time to completion for each figure.
+   - During the benchmark, you can monitor the progress by checking stdout and the contents of the `results/` directory. `log.txt` will have the output logs, and `main.csv` will have the raw data for each run.

+## Customizing the Benchmark

+- The default workflow, as specified in `scripts/run_figures.sh`, is to run `taskGenerator` to generate task specs, run `benchmarkRunner` to run the tasks with the specified parameters, and finally run `plotDrawer` to generate the plots from the results.
+  - `taskGenerator` generates the json file and saves to `local` directory.
+You can directly inspect and edit the json file (recommended), or run `python3 scripts/taskGenerator.py` to walk through the prompts and generate a custom task spec.
+  - `benchmarkRunner` runs the tasks specified in the given json file.
+You can change the json file with `--task_path` option.
+It saves the results in the `results` directory, in a subdirectory specified by the json file's `save_path` field.
+  - `plotDrawer` generates the plots from the results.
+It currently supports generating the plots for the figures in the paper.
+You can change `--data_path`, `--save_path`, and `--figure_num` options.

 ## List of claims from the paper supported by the artifact

 - Given a machine with > 80 logical cores, the graphs generated should be similar to the ones reported in our paper (up to the corresponding core count)

-## Directory Structure

-- benchmark
-  - with different models and settings
-- profiling
-- testing
-- plotting

-benchmark structure:

-- cpp -> executable which runs single trial and gives results (in stdout)
-- python to run sets of trials, and save the results, while giving some temporary prelim summaries
-- run the python based on yml file?

-raw names under date-time (up to mins)